UK Gay Travel Home

 Click here to advertise

-Gay Travel Guide - Berlin
+Gay Travel Guide - Berlin, Germany

 Back in the Cabaret era of the 20's, Berlin was the undisputed gay capital of the world.
 Now ten years after the fall of The Wall, Berlin is perhaps Europe's most dynamic city, a diverse and multifaceted metropolis emerging from its cluttered history.
 A cultural powerhouse, Berlin is able to whet the appetite the most widely traveled palate.